mate-academy/layout_antisnake/readme.md

 - The width of each block should be not less than its height (`300px`)
 - Blocks must be put in 2 to 6 rows and stretched: each row must fit either 1, 2, or 3 blocks.
   See the screenshots [here](./reference).
-- Each row is to be read from left ro right.
+- Each row is to be read from left to right.

+*Important note*: In this task, you are allowed to link `*.scss` files directly in HTML `<link>` tags using `href` attribute.
+This is possible because [we use the Parcel library](https://en.parceljs.org/scss.html) to bundle your solution's source code.

 --> [CHECKLIST](https://github.com/mate-academy/layout_antisnake/blob/master/checklist.md)